Mastering Cross-Device Click Tracking Unlocking User Journeys

 According to Heap, cross-device tracking uses sophisticated attribution technology to track individual user’s journeys across multiple devices.

-All this is why you need to understand cross-device tracking, and next up, we'll dive into why it really matters for small businesses.
+All this is why you need to understand cross-device tracking.
+Now, let's explore why it really matters for small businesses.

 Ever wondered how websites seem to "remember" you even when you switch from your phone to your laptop?
 It's not magic – it's cross-device tracking at work!